Strong Priority and Determinacy in Timed CCS: Further work

 \section{Further work}

-We list in spare order some possible future works: \begin{itemize} \item C-actions are somewhat related with continuation passing style, and, in some sense they are more powerful because they do a kind of ``forecast analysis'' of all possible future actions: studying this relation, possibly in relation with abstract interpretation techniques, would be worth of study. \item Clocks are unordered: introducing a partial order could be an interesting, although economic and fine grained, way to reason about time and time priorities. \item Plugging a type system to \ccslm seems worth of study: among possible type disciplines we just mention: behavioural type systems, including session-types to capture rendez-vous interactions; intersection-types, including non-idempotent ones to characterise termination and resources awareness, and linear-types to model consuming resources. \end{itemize}
+We list in spare order some possible future works: \begin{itemize} \item We plan to study the interaction of our notion of c-coherence with forms of congruence (static, dynamic and interaction laws in Milner's jargon) and notions of bisimulation. \item We plan to generalise the interaction model of \ccslm to synchronisation algebras permitting action fusion in the spirit of Milner's ASCCS and Austry and Boudol's Meije (see~\cite{SCCS,Meije}). \item Thm.~\ref{thm:summary-coherence-closure} suggests using policies as types.
+Among possible type disciplines we just mention: behavioural type systems, including session-types to capture rendezvous interactions; intersection-types, including non-idempotent ones to characterise termination and resources awareness, and quantitative-types, including linear-types, to model consuming resources. \item C-actions are somewhat related with continuation passing style, and, in some sense they are more powerful because they permit a ``forecast'' analysis of all possible future actions: studying this relation, possibly in relation with abstract interpretation techniques, would be worth of study. \item Clocks are unordered in \ccslm: introducing a partial order could be an interesting, although economic and fine grained, way to reason about time and time priorities. \end{itemize}